Raphael-/proximity/README.md

 - Linux
   1. chmod +x mvnw
   2. ./mvnw clean install tomee:run

+# WSDL File location
+You can find the wsdl file in http://localhost:8080/proximity-1.0.0/ProximitySoapService?wsdl

+# WSDL Sample Requests

  To stop the server run (according to your platform) mvn tomee:stop